MAJOR INCIDENTS FOR MAY & JUNE 2015

-For this bulletin we examined reported burglaries, robberies, and aggravated assaults in the MPSA service area.
-Check back here or watch our Facebook page because we will update this page with any new incidents reported in May & June.
+For this bulletin we examined reported burglaries, robberies, aggravated assaults, and other serious incidents in the MPSA service area reported in May & June.

 SUMMARY: [2am hour, close to same time as other robbery on this date] Two female victims from out of town had just left Blake’s (10th & Piedmont) and were waiting to cross the street at 10th & Juniper, when two black males came up behind them, produced a gun, and told them to “give it up.”
 The male holding the gun was described as sporting dreads and wearing a white sweat shirt with three red stripes.
 The victims could not provide a description of the second male because they were focused on the gun in their faces. .
 Ms. VICTIM1 handed the males her silver Michael Kors purse.
 The other male reached inside of Ms. VICTIM2’s pockets and pulled out her iPhone 6.
 The males then ran east on 10th Street from the incident location.
 When they walked around the corner, they noticed a dark colored sedan leaving from the area at a high rate of speed.
 They could not discern if there was a third suspect involved.
 One of the victims described the gun as being a small caliber black and grey in color, and even believed it was a toy gun.

 #151630371 – 400s 10th Street – 6/12/2015 – Robbery